JeremiahKaren/35percent.github.io/_posts/2017-03-12-delanceys-dirty-tricks.md

 ![](/img/marketsquare.jpg)
 *Delancey's market square - the vision versus the reality*

-The new market square that Delancey is obliged to build was once part of the Heygate estate's green space and was also known locally as Elephant Park.
-It was part of the [2.4 hectares of public green and amenity space](http://35percent.org/sustainable-development/) lost when the Heygate estate was demolished; designated as [Metropolitan Open Land (MOL)](https://en.wikipedia.org/wiki/Metropolitan_Open_Land) and was used frequently by the local [Latin American football league](http://elephantamenity.wordpress.com/2011/02/28/no-more-football-on-the-elephant-park/), amongst others.
+The new market square that Delancey was obliged to build is on the site formerly known as Elephant Park and part of the Heygate estate's green space.
+It was designated as [Metropolitan Open Land (MOL)](https://en.wikipedia.org/wiki/Metropolitan_Open_Land) and used frequently by the local [Latin American football league](http://elephantamenity.wordpress.com/2011/02/28/no-more-football-on-the-elephant-park/), amongst others.

 ![](http://35percent.org/img/oldelephantpark.jpg)

 In 2008, Southwark Council closed the Park and [sold the land](http://35percent.org/img/DelanceyEadon_MarketSquare_Agreement.pdf) to Delancey on a 99 year lease at a peppercorn rent of £100 per year.
 The deal was that Southwark would receive 50% of the net revenue from the new market (25% for the first five years).
-Signing over the land would also mean Delancey could build the basement area under the market square that would provide access for servicing the new shopping centre.
+The basement area with its connection to the new shopping centre would be built under the Market Square.

 ![](http://35percent.org/img/castlesquarerent.png)
 *Extract from market square [legal agreement](http://35percent.org/img/DelanceyEadon_MarketSquare_Agreement.pdf) between Delancey & the Council*

-However, in 2016 Delancey [applied](http://planbuild.southwark.gov.uk:8190/online-applications/applicationDetails.do?activeTab=summary&keyVal=_STHWR_DCAPR_9566927) to the Council to vary and remove the s106 conditions requiring use of the market square as a market.
-Delancey claimed there would be _"limited viability for a market or demand for an operator"_ in the short to medium term.
-The application was unquestioningly approved by Southwark and the market square has now been renamed 'Castle Square'.
+However, in 2016 Delancey [submitted](http://planbuild.southwark.gov.uk:8190/online-applications/applicationDetails.do?activeTab=summary&keyVal=_STHWR_DCAPR_9566927) a ['Management Strategy'](/img/delanceymanagementplan.pdf) to the Council that largely removed the market from the market square (presumably losing Southwark its share of the rent in the process).
+Delancey claimed there would be _"limited viability for a market or demand for an operator"_ and said that it is currently _"coordinating a strategy for this space along with Lend Lease that could envisage a wider enlivenment and events programme"_.

 ![](/img/marketsquareviability.jpg)
 *Extract from Delancey's [application](http://planbuild.southwark.gov.uk:8190/online-applications/applicationDetails.do?activeTab=summary&keyVal=_STHWR_DCAPR_9566927) to vary market square s106 conditions*

-Unfortunately Southwark forgot to insert a penalty clause in the [99 year lease agreement](http://35percent.org/img/DelanceyEadon_MarketSquare_Agreement.pdf) in the event that the market is not provided; so Delancey gets to keep the land on a peppercorn rent for 99 years, Southwark gets nothing in return and displaced shopping centre traders will not be accommodated.

 ## £12.5m servicing basement shelved
 The other obligation that went with the peppercorn lease of the land was that Delancey would build the basement under it to provide servicing access to the new shopping centre.
 The supposed £12.5m cost of building the basement, justified not just the removal of affordable housing but Delancey was also relieved of the £6.2m S106 contribution it should have paid for local transport infrastructure, according to Southwark's Strategic Transport Tariff[^7].